Undergraduate Registration - Spring 2014

 January Session (J-Session)

-The J-Session is a three week session, which is part of the Spring semester.
-The J-Session will take place from January 7 to January 26.
+J-Session is a three week session, which is part of the Spring semester.
+It takes place from January 6 to January 25.
 This session is open to continuing students only.
-The J-Session is designed to offer concentrated learning experiences not usually available in the regular semester.
+J-Session is designed to offer concentrated learning experiences not usually available in the regular semester.
 J-Session classes are identified as such in the Spring Class Schedule.
 It is not required that you register for or attend J-Session classes.

 Your registration e-mail will indicate if you must see a faculty advisor before you are allowed to register.
 Contact your major department for more specific information.